c0der4t/INSY7314-POE/README.md

 ## Change Log

-Feedback: Previouse brute force prevention was insuficent
+Feedback: Previous brute-force prevention was insufficient.
-Change: Added a rate limiter that bans IP adresses afre too many consecutaive failed login attempts for both the user protal and employee/admin portal
+Change: Added a rate limiter that bans IP addresses after too many consecutive failed login attempts for both the user portal and the employee/admin portal.

 ## References